 Add in the chicken stock, quinoa, black beans, tinned tomatoes, zucchini, capsicum, salt, and spices.

 Stir well, then bring to the boil.
-Leave to simmer for 20 minutes until cooked.
+Reduce heat, cover and leave to simmer for 20 -25 minutes until cooked.

 Before serving stir through the lime juice and chopped coriander.
 Serve with a sprinkle of cheese and a dollop of greek yoghurt.

 I adore chicken sates and gado-gado, both firm favourites from learning Indonesian at school and many many visits to our northern neighbour.
 I love gado-gado as a fantastic way of having a filling salad at dinner with plenty left over for lunch the next day.
 Here's my recipe, adjust it to suit your favourite veggies.

 - 600 gm, chicken, cubed